-Organizations toward flatter moves hierarchical structures, therefore individuals are encouraged to be more cooperative (Ilgen & Pulakos, 1999).
+Organizations moves toward flatter hierarchical structures, therefore individuals are encouraged to be more cooperative (Ilgen & Pulakos, 1999).
 As a result, both scholars and practitioners pay attention to extra role behavior or often called organizational citizenship behavior (OCB).
-OCB has been linked to various positive organization, impacts in such increase productivity, customer satisfaction, and reduce costs and rates of turnover and absenteeism (Podsakoff, Whiting, Podsakoff & Blume, 2009).
-Organ (1998) defined organizational citizenship behavior as "individual behavior that is discretionary, not directly or explicitly recognized by the reward system, and that in the aggregate promotes the effective functioning of the organization".
+OCB has been linked to various positive impacts in organization, such as increase productivity, customer satisfaction, and reduce costs and rates of turnover and absenteeism (Podsakoff, Whiting, Podsakoff & Blume, 2009).
+Organ (1998) defined organizational citizenship behavior as "individual behavior that is discretionary, not directly or explicitly recognized by the formal reward system, and that in the aggregate promotes the effective functioning of the organization".

-However, certain personality that is characterized by distrust in others, manipulation and deception may hinder organisational effectiveness O'Hair.
-2007). manipulative characteristic, it is reasonable if we focus on Machiavellianism.
+personality certain However, that is characterized by distrust in others, manipulation and deception may hinder organisational effectiveness (Becker & O'Hair, 2007).
+In considering manipulative characteristic, it is reasonable if we focus on Machiavellianism.
 Christie and Geis (1970) describe Machiavellianism with willingness and ability to manipulate others for their own purposes.
 Moreover, Machs also likely to engage in interpersonal forms of counter work productive behavior (CWB), such as mistreatment of coworkers, betrayal, and bullying others at work (Forsyth, Banks & McDaniel; Pilch & Turska, 2015).
 Stated briefly, high Machs are self-centered and tend to perceive their organization as means to achieve their personal goal.
 Given their self-concerned nature, Machiavellians may be selective in engaging OCB and expect to get the benefits out of it.
 Therefore, such behavior often inflicts problems at the work place and reduce organizational functioning (Bolino,